juan-carlos-calvo/blog/_posts/2020-04-03-roger-penrose-ai-podcast.md

 <div class="text_cell_render border-box-sizing rendered_html">
 <p>What does it mean <strong><em>you can see</em></strong> in the paragraph above?
 {% include warning.html content='I haven&#8217;t studied the proof myself.' %}</p>
 <p>This <strong><em>you can see</em></strong> has to do with the meaning of symbols, and thus, with understanding (I know, equally foggie terms).
 For a machine it does not makes sense to think of it as true, unless the statement itself is appended to the formal system as an axiom.
-We humans, by the meaning attached to the symbols, can conveive of that statement as being true.</p>
+We humans, by the meaning attached to the symbols, can conceive of that statement as being true.</p>

 </div>
 </div>
 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>Roger wonders were this understanding comes from.
-In going through each physical theory, his agument is that (almost) all of them can be put into a computer {% fn 1 %}.
+In going through each physical theory, his argument is that (almost) all of them can be put into a computer {% fn 1 %}.
 You can run black hole simulations on a computer and you can even put the Schrödinger equation in it.
 However, according to him {% fn 2 %}, quantum mechanics is incomplete, especifically, because of the collapse of the wave function.
 This collapse is not in the equation.
 There is not sistemathic theory which characterizes what constitutes and observation and what doesn't.
 Roger believes this is where a tentative building block of consciousness might be found.</p>

 </div>
 </div>